| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 ||Booking ahead is essential - no guarantee space available - click links in red below

 Session fees apply for private units listed here

 EnableNSW - The Away From Home Haemodialysis Program>

 Eligible haemodialysis patients can access dialysis services at no cost when traveling away from home, for education, work, holidays.
-Subject to availability & funding - up to 3 sessions a year at a dialysis unit listed onsite (N/A Tasmania) away from usual place of residence.
-Register online only if NSW resident!
+Subject to availability & funding – eligible patients may access up to 3 sessions a year at a participating private renal unit (N/A Tasmania) away from usual place of residence.
+Register online - only if NSW resident!